dltuananh123/Resort-Quote-Generator/MAINTENANCE.md

    npm run generate-favicon
    ```
 3. Verify the logo appears correctly in the header and as favicon

+### Adding a New Language

+1. Create a new translation file in `lib/translations/` (e.g., `fr.ts`)
+2. Copy the structure from an existing translation file and translate all strings
+3. Add the language to the array in `lib/translation-context.tsx`
+4. Create an SVG flag icon in `public/flags/` directory
+5. Update type definitions in `lib/translations/index.ts`

 ### Modifying Quote Layout